jopasserat/puppet-xnat/README.rst

 Compatibility
 -------------

-The script has been tested on:
+The original script had been tested on:

 - Fedora 20.1
 - RedHat Server 7.0
 - Scientific Linux 6.5

+The actual version has been tested on:
 - Ubuntu Server 14.0.4.1

 Licencing